ianrenton/planesailing-server/README.md

 ## Setup

-In order to use this software, you should be running some combination of software to provide the data to it, e.g. rtl_ais, Dump1090, PiAware, Direwolf etc. You can find more information on how to install and set those up on the [Plane/Sailing build guide](https://ianrenton.com/hardware/planesailing).
+In order to use this software, you should be running some combination of software to provide the data to it, e.g. AIS-Catcher or rtl_ais, Dump1090/PiAware, Direwolf etc. You can find more information on how to install and set those up on the [Plane/Sailing build guide](https://ianrenton.com/hardware/planesailing).

 To run Plane/Sailing Server: